Perquie

 Perquie ([pɛʁki]; Perquia) is a commune, a small town located in the Landes department in Nouvelle-Aquitaine (the Aquitaine region) in southwestern France.

 Population

-The inhabitants of Perquie are called the Perquois and the Perquoises.
+The inhabitants of Perquie are called Perquois and Perquoises in French.
+The present mayor of Perquie is Jean-Yves Arrestat.

-The 350 inhabitants (2017) of the village of Perquie live on a total surface of 26 km2 with a density of 13 inhabitants per km2 and an average altitude of 90 m.

 Geography

-The neighboring towns are Villeneuve-de-Marsan at 2.42 km, Arthez-d'Armagnac at 3.03 km, Saint-Gein at 4.84 km, Pujo-le-Plan at 4.45 km, Hontanx at 6.04 km.
-The nearest large town of Perquie is Mont-de-Marsan and is 17.55 kilometers south as the crow flies.
-The nearest train station to Perquie is in Mont-de-Marsan (17.78 kilometers).
-The present mayor of Perquie is Jean-Yves Arrestat.
+The neighboring towns are Villeneuve-de-Marsan at 2.4 km, Arthez-d'Armagnac at 3.0 km, Saint-Gein at 4.8 km, Pujo-le-Plan at 4.5 km, Hontanx at 6.0 km.
+The nearest large town of Perquie is Mont-de-Marsan and is 18 kilometers south as the crow flies.
+The nearest train station to Perquie is in Mont-de-Marsan (18 kilometers).
+The area of the commune is 26.34 km2, and its elevation is between 58 and 121 m.